stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

+## Terminology

+In the text below there are two different uses of the term "NOTIFY".
+One refers to the NOTIFY message, sent from a DNSSEC signer or name server to a notification target (for subsequent processing).
+We refer to this message as NOTIFY(RRtype) where the RRtype indicates the type of NOTIFY message (CDS, CSYNC or DNSKEY respectively).

+The second is a proposed new DNS record type, with the suggested mnemonic "NOTIFY".
+This record is used to publish the location of the notification target.
+We refer to this as the "NOTIFY record".

 # Costs and Dangers of Slow Convergence